A young woman sits on her sofa and works on calculating her income with pen and paper.

 Gross annual income = weekly gross income x 52

 What if you need your net income?
-If you know how much your paycheck is after deductions (you can usually find this on your paystub), you can find your net income through the same process.
+If you know how much your paycheck is after deductions (you can usually find this on your paystub), you can find your annual net income through the same process.

 Net annual income = net monthly pay x 12